guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 *   Data capable USB cable

 This fork concentrates on IR translation to Xgimi Titan Noir bluetooth.
-Home Assistant usage is not documented here.
+The parent fork used Home Assistant HID connectivity which is not documented here.
 However, _Home Assistant_ integration capability has been preserved.
 See mrmachine's original github for _Home Assistant_ related information.

 Turning on the Xgimi Titan Noir projector requires use of the original Xgimi remote wake token.
-This translator ESP32 board can acquire the token by sniffing your original remote.
+This translator can acquire that token by sniffing your original remote with the ESP32.

 Optionally, you can performa a more tedious, manual capture of your remote's wake token.
 Then, process that hexadecimal sequence into a secrets.yaml file.
-It is much easier to skip that process and let the translator ESP32 sniff and capture the wake token itself.
+It is much easier to skip that process and let the translator ESP32 sniff and capture the wake token.

 ## What You Will Accomplish
 Getting the translator to work requires you to...

-* Choose which IR code setto translate
+* Choose which IR code set to translate
 * Obtain ESP32 board and IR sensor to be this translator
-* Assemble ESP32 board and IR sensor
+* Connect ESP32 board to IR sensor (three wires)
 * Create a copy of make-esp32-TEMPLATE.yaml
-* Rename it something like make-my-spec-board.yaml
+* Rename it something like make-my-translator.yaml
-* Edit make-my-spec-board.yaml to specify name for your remote, which ESP32 board you are using, and which IR translation map.
+* Edit make-my-translator.yaml to specify name for your remote, which ESP32 board you are using, and which IR translation map.
 * Create compiler evironment
 * Compile your new ESP32 firmware and flash it to your ESP32 board.
 * Set up your universal remote to use the IR mapped codes.
+       (If you chose an IR mapping which matches a projector already in your remote, your remote can simply control the XTN as that existing projector)

 # Layout of this Git